 customized employer training.

-Boards must ensure that when a new employer self-registers an account in WorkInTexas.com, the entity has both:
+TWC must ensure that when a new employer self-registers an account in WorkInTexas.com, the entity has both:

-State tax account number
+a TWC UI Tax ID; and

-a Federal Employer Identification Number (FEIN) related to that tax account number
+a Federal Employer Identification Number (FEIN) related to that tax account number.

-Boards must ensure that Workforce Solutions Office staff with access to the mainframe system through the Resource Access Control Facility (RACF) provides employers with their tax account number or FEIN upon request, but only after confirming the employer’s identity.
+TWC must ensure that ES Merit staff with access to the mainframe system through the Resource Access Control Facility (RACF) provides employers with their tax account number or FEIN upon request, but only after confirming the employer’s identity.

 C-202: Approval of New Employer Accounts

-Boards must be aware that entities that do not have both of the above items necessary to self-register with WorkInTexas.com will be:
+Entities that do not have both a state tax account number and FEIN will be:

 unable to access the system at that time; and